DHTMLX/docs-spreadsheet/docs/themes/themes.md

 ![DHTMLX Spreadsheet default light theme with a white background and dark text](/img/themes/default_theme.png)

-The default **"light"** theme is configured on the base of the CSS variables which are listed below:
+The default `"light"` theme is configured using the CSS variables listed below:

 ~~~css
 :root, [data-dhx-theme] {